 - Mercari — Great for individual sellers, often lower prices than eBay

 - Yahoo!
-Japan Auctions — The holy grail for vintage Japanese items
+Japan Auctions — The holy grail for vintage Japanese items (use a proxy service like Buyee)

 - Local game stores — Sometimes have old inventory at reasonable prices